chadrem/amf_socket/README.md

 ## Example (Higher level AMF RPC layer)

 This is the API layer you normally use in your applications.
-It hides all of the networking details and presents you with a simple API for making requests to your server.
+It hides all of the networking details and presents you with a simple API for both requests and messages.

     var manager:RpcManager = new RpcManager('localhost', 9000);

     manager.addEventListener(RpcManagerEvent.CONNECTED, function(event:RpcManagerEvent):void {
-      var request:RpcRequest = new RpcRequest('hello', {'someData': ['foobar', 5]});
+      // REQUEST: Requests follow the request/response pattern similar to HTTP. var request:RpcRequest = new RpcRequest('hello', {'someData': ['foobar', 5]});

-      request.addEventListener(RpcRequestEvent.SUCCEEDED, function(event:RpcRequestEvent):void {
+      request.addEventListener(RpcObjectEvent.SUCCEEDED, function(event:RpcObjectEvent):void {
-        trace('success');
+        trace(event.data); // Result send back from the server.
       });

-      request.addEventListener(RpcRequestEvent.FAILED, function(event:RpcRequestEvent):void {
-        trace('failure');
-      });

       manager.deliver(request);

+      // MESSAGE: Messages are fire and forget. var message:RpcMessage = new RpcMessage('hello', {'someData': ['foobar', 5]});

+      manager.deliver(message);
     });

     manager.connect();